Discover the many ways to save on Biltmore tickets!

 George Vanderbilt, however, did not share this vision.
 Instead, he thought the Walled Garden should be one of “ornament, not utility.”
 While fruits and vegetables were grown there intermittently, most of them were gradually phased out over time.

-It is difficult to say exactly when tulips made their debut in the Walled Garden.
+It is difficult to say exactly when tulips first made their debut in the Walled Garden.
 However, one letter in our archives tells us the blooming bulbs have been planted there for almost a century.

 On April 14, 1922, Estate Superintendent Chauncey Beadle wrote to Cornelia Vanderbilt: